 OUPA CARL SCHREIB - MAGNETOPATH

-Doweling, who had been in P.O.W. camp, in Ceylon I think, arrived at Oupa's house, 8th st. Vrededorp, Johannesburg, sometime after WW1, with a request - Would Oupa let him use their lounge as his room for treatment of patients ?
+Doweling, who had been in P.O.W. camp, in Ceylon I think, arrived at Oupa's house, 8th St. Vrededorp, Johannesburg, sometime after WW1, with a request - Would Oupa let him use their lounge as his room for treatment of patients ?

 Soon Doweling had made enough money to buy a plot almost over the road from Oupa's house, & he built a house with an enormous lounge-come-waiting room, with a screen in one corner where he did some treatments.
 He went back to Germany to get a wife, & in due course they had a little girl.